Ecumenical/Interfaith Anti-Violence Initiative

 HOW TO PARTICIPATE

-• Pray for an end to anti-LGBTQI+ violence and hate
+• Pray for victims and for an end to hate and violence

-• Share a message denouncing violence, hatred, and harassment directed against LGBTQ+ people.
+• Share a message denouncing violence, hatred, and harassment directed against marginalized groups.

-• Educate your children, your faith community, your colleagues, your friends about the need to stop violence against all people, especially gay, lesbian, bisexual and transgender people.
+• Educate yourself, your children, your faith community, your colleagues, your friends about the problem of hatred and violence, and the need to stop violence against all people

 • Take the Solidarity pledge.